Welcome to the world of sexual exploration! At Shopjo.com, we believe in the power of personal pleasure and...

 Hybrid Lubricants: Plain and simple, hybrid lubes are often a combination of both excellent qualities of both water and silicone characteristics.
 They have the qualities of each product and are often the preferred lubricant of choice for many couples, as they are long lasting and have the silky feel of a quality water-based lube.
 System JO carries two amazing hybrid-fusion lubes: Hybrid Classic and Hybrid Coconut, which contains a small amount of coconut oil.

 Flavored Lubes and Enhancing Lubricant: Many couples will choose these lubricants that contain ingredients enhancers, cooling, warming or flavored properties to tantalize and spice up a sexual interlude.
-For some, these are exceptionally pleasurable while others with sensitive or dry skin it may report some mild burning or irritation.
+For some, these are exceptionally pleasurable while others with sensitive or dry skin may report some mild burning or irritation.
 Know your body and choose your lube appropriately.
 JO has a huge array of flavored lubricants as well as enhancing lubricants.
 All 510(k) certified and FDA

 If you are considering these products, be certain to do a test in a small skin area.
 Wash the area completely if you experience any side effect such as burning, itchiness or pain.

 Pantry Solutions: Extra virgin and coconut, vegetable, avocado or peanut oil, may not irritate the vagina and typically do not affect latex condoms or toys.
-Most health care professionals frown upon using food products or the pantry solutions within the vagina area since there is scientific data indicating a possible link to increased vaginal infections that may be be persistent and difficult to treat.
+Most health care professionals frown upon using food products or the pantry solutions within the vagina area since there is scientific data indicating a possible link to increased vaginal infections that may be persistent and difficult to treat.

 A Final Lube Note: One lube doesn’t meet all sexual needs.
 It’s perfectly reasonable to have several lubes available and you may even use more than one type during a single sexual encounter.